Psalms For Life

 Amazing Grace

-Scorning “sin” and “guilt” as false concepts, our society tells us to make up our own moral code.
-David operated like that for a while till he came clean with the God who longs to forgive us and restore our joy.
+Scorning “sin” and “guilt” as outdated concepts, our society tells us to make up our own moral code.
+David effectively operated like that for a while till he came clean with the God who longs to forgive and restore our joy.

 A David psalm.